4D BIM (Building Information Modeling)

 4D BIM is part of the BIM process, linking 3D models to information in the AEC industry (Architecture, Engineering, Construction industry).
 Using 4D is about creating an information model, adding scheduling data to different components, generating accurate programme information and enabling step-by-step visuals of your project development.

-4D models benefit all team members (i.e., architects, engineers, etc.) since it helps them visualize the project’s timetable to assure the project’s success and timely completion.
+The adoption of 4D BIM models benefit all team members (i.e., architects, engineers, contractors etc.) since it helps them visualize the project’s timetable to assure the project’s success and timely completion.

 4D BIM building information modeling timeline

-3. Effective prototype assets in a virtual environment
+3. Empower effective prototype assets in a virtual environment

-4. Provide rapid feedback on design or methodology changes
+4. Provide rapid feedback within a specified time frame on design or methodology changes

 6. Quality improvements